hyperledger/bevel/docs/source/developer/docker-build.md

 docker build . -t baf-build
 ```

-This would create an image name baf-build
+This would create an image named baf-build

 ## Running the provisioning scripts

-A shell script run.sh is provided in repository to set environment variables and run the network deployment playbook.
+A shell script `run.sh` is provided in repository to set environment variables and run the network deployment playbook.

-The `dockerfile` also provides defaults for the executing container using the `CMD` variable
+The BAF `dockerfile` provides defaults for the executing container using the `CMD` variable

 ``` shell
 CMD ["/home/build/blockchain-automation-framework/run.sh"]